There are certain attributes about a Chapter 13 Bankruptcy in Florida that may be helpful to understand. See 8

 Chapter 13 Bankruptcy: Chapter 13 bankruptcy is also known as the “wage earners” bankruptcy.
 It is a voluntary reorganization of debts by the individuals according to the IRS.
 In this chapter, debtors (often with the help of attorneys) propose an installment repayment plan over three to five years.
 Many people do a Chapter 13 because they make too much money to file a Chapter 7, they have assets that are valuable, or they just prefer to do a Chapter 13.
 In Chapter 13, you will have a plan payment every month.
 To be eligible, you need to have regular income and not have over a certain amount of debt according to the bankruptcy code.

 Chapter 7 Bankruptcy: A chapter 7 bankruptcy is also known as a “liquidation” bankruptcy.
 In this chapter, a debtor is often unable to pay his/her debts, so they enter this bankruptcy to attempt to discharge the debts.
 You must qualify for a Chapter 7 as it can be completed in as little as 120 days and it’s also generally less expensive.
+To qualify, you often have to be under the income limit for Chapter 7 bankruptcy.
 Our calculator below can help you estimate your Chapter 13 plan payment and also estimate whether you qualify for a Chapter 7.

 Now that you have an understanding of the differences, let’s get into Chapter 13 Bankruptcy in Florida.

 The Chapter 13 bankruptcy Florida plan payment estimate considers the IRS national expense figures and the state-specific expenses such as the Florida Administrative Expense Multiplier and the Florida Bankruptcy Allowable Living Expenses.

 Most people are interested to understand whether they qualify for Chapter 7 and what his/her Chapter 13 plan payment would in Chapter 13.
 Estimating a more precise Chapter 13 bankruptcy plan payment on your own can be complicated because of the complex bankruptcy forms used.
 To aid, we build the following calculator to help estimate whether you qualify for a Chapter 7 AND to help estimate what your plan payment would be in a Chapter 13 bankruptcy

 |# of People||Annual Income|